Jupiter Island (horse): Background

 Jupiter Island was a "close-coupled, quite attractive" but "rather narrow" horse with a white coronet on his left hind foot, bred by the Marquess of Tavistock.
 He was one of many winners produced by Tavistock's broodmare Mrs Moss: the others were almost all fast-maturing sprinters including Krayyan (National Stakes), Precocious (Gimcrack Stakes) and Pushy (Queen Mary Stakes).
 The Marquess of Tavistock was staying on Jupiter Island in Florida when the colt was foaled and named the horse after the island.

 As a yearling he was sent to the Newmarket Houghton sales where he was sold for 10,000 guineas to the trainer Clive Brittain.
 He entered the ownership of S. M. Threadwell and was trained by Brittain at Carlburg Stable in Newmarket, Suffolk.
 Brittain has been regarded as a pioneer of intercontinental racing, sending Bold Arrangement to finish second in the Kentucky Derby and winning the Breeders' Cup Turf with the filly Pebbles.

 Racing career

 1981 & 1982: two and three-year-old seasons

 Jupiter Island ran twice as a two-year-old, and showed some promise despite finishing unplaced on both occasions.
 Timeform described him as being "the type to improve with racing and longer distances".
 In the following year he ran ten times and won three races.
 His first success came in a minor race over one and a half miles at Wolverhampton Racecourse and he later won a handicap race at Yarmouth.
-He produced his best performance in September at Ascot Racecourse when he won a one and a hal mile handicap by eight lengths on soft ground.
+He produced his best performance in September at Ascot Racecourse when he won a one and a half mile handicap by eight lengths on soft ground.